On Choice Feminism

-Choice feminism is a branch of feminism which advocates that every choice that a woman or misogyny affected person makes is inherently feminist, simply because of the gender identity of the person making that choice.
-This individualistic form of feminism is counterproductive and tone-deaf, because not only is is exclusively applicable to white misogyny affected people, but also furthers the capitalistic, euro-centric, and patriarchal oppressive systems that most other forms of feminism are working to abolish.
+Choice feminism is a branch of feminism that advocates that every choice that a woman makes is inherently feminist, simply because of the gender identity of the person making that choice.
+This individualistic form of feminism is counterproductive and tone-deaf, because not only is it exclusively applicable to white misogyny-affected people, but also furthers the capitalistic, euro-centric, and patriarchal oppressive systems that other forms of feminism are working to abolish.

-Choice feminism’s defining factor is its approach regarding individual choices, in contrast to most other forms of feminism.
-As a social movement, feminism itself is inherently collective, but the concept of empowerment has been bastardized by choice feminists to mean individual achievement as opposed to collective liberation.
-They have been told that individual choices are empowering, despite the fact that the choice benefits neither the person making it nor misogyny affected individuals at large.
-No individual can achieve feminist empowerment on their own, because it isn’t truly empowerment until it’s applicable to all misogyny affected individuals.
+Choice feminism’s defining factor is its approach to individual choices, in contrast to most other forms of feminism.
+As a social movement, feminism itself should be inherently collective, but the concept of empowerment has been bastardized by choice feminists to mean individual achievement as opposed to collective liberation.
+They have been told that individual choices are empowering, despite the fact that the choice benefits neither the person making it nor misogyny-affected individuals at large.
+No individual can achieve feminist empowerment on their own, because it isn’t truly empowerment until it’s applicable to all misogyny-affected individuals.
 Feminism’s inherent collectivity derives from its anti-capitalist roots, encouraging everyone involved to contribute what they could and reap the benefits that they needed, whether it be financial support, mutual aid, or knowledge gained from like-minded individuals.
 In Marx’s words, “from each according to his abilities, to each according to his needs.”

 Choice feminism primarily caters to white liberal women, and it’s reasonable why it’s so appealing to them.
-It’s difficult to come to terms with the fact that all women and misogyny affected individuals are oppressed by the patriarchy, and disheartening to acknowledge that the material conditions of misogyny affected individuals won’t change in the near future, or until multiple oppressive systems are dismantled.
-The idea that one can singlehandedly end one’s own oppression by working hard, by breaking the glass ceiling, by earning a seat at the table with men, is comforting to a lot of women, especially white women, to whom this dream is more realistic.
+It’s difficult to come to terms with the fact that all women and misogyny-affected individuals are oppressed by the patriarchy and disheartening to acknowledge that the material conditions of misogyny-affected individuals won’t change in the near future, or until multiple oppressive systems are dismantled.
+The idea that one can singlehandedly end one’s own oppression by working hard, by breaking the glass ceiling, by earning a seat at the table with men, is comforting to a lot of women, especially white women, for whom this dream is more realistic.

 How Whiteness Pervades Choice Feminism

 The body positivity movement is also exclusively beneficial to those who it originally opposed.
-Created by Black, plus sized, misogyny affected individuals, the body positivity movement’s original message was that beauty will never define a person’s worth, especially under the fatphobic and Western beauty ideals from which they were excluded.
+Created by Black, plus-sized individuals, the body positivity movement’s original message was that beauty will never define a person’s worth, especially under the fatphobic and Western beauty ideals from which they were excluded.
 White liberals have recently co-opted the movement in an effort to show solidarity, but have depreciated it, with a new slogan of “Every Body is Beautiful.”
-Though it’s a kind, well-meaning message, it’s incredibly tone deaf, and glosses over the fact that not every body is beautiful under current beauty standards.
+Though it’s a kind, well-meaning message, it’s incredibly tone-deaf, and glosses over the fact that, frankly, not every body is considered to be beautiful under current beauty standards.

-Choice feminism is not and will never be a true form of feminism, because it doesn’t work toward the liberation of all misogyny affected people, it only furthers the white woman.
+Choice feminism is not and will never be a true form of feminism, because it doesn’t work toward the liberation of all misogyny-affected people; it only furthers white women.
 Choice feminism is a privilege, and one that misogyny affected people of colour do not have.

 For more on Choice Feminism: